 One of the most serious problems caused by moisture is mold, mildew, and other fungi.
-According to the CDC, mold can cause nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, and skin irritation to people with sensitivities.
-And people with mold allergies can have much more severe reactions, including lung infections.
-Eliminating mold is difficult, and fully remediating mold-related problems is expensive.
-Mold's effects go well beyond just harming people.
-As a direct byproduct of crawl space moisture, mold can blacken floor cavity insulation and structural elements.
-Because there is often no light and only minimal ventilation in a crawl space, the problem never improves unless preventive or remediation methods are enacted.
+Eliminating mold is complex, and fully remediating mold-related problems is expensive.
+Mold can blacken floor cavity insulation and structural elements.
+Because there is often no light and minimal ventilation in a crawl space, the problem only goes away with preventive measures or remediation.

-Structural elements of your house, such as joists, sills, posts, and beams, are made of wood.
-Being an organic material, wood will begin to rot when it comes into contact with water for prolonged periods.
+Structural elements of your house, such as joists, sills, posts, and beams, are wood.
+Wood will rot when it comes into contact with water for prolonged periods.

 Rodents and Other Vermin

-Animals of many types are drawn to water and can infest your home.
+Many types of animals are drawn to water and can invade your home.
 These pests include carpenter ants, termites, rats, mice, snakes—even skunks and armadillos.

 If done on your own, installing a vapor barrier is not a complicated or expensive project, but it can be hard work because it requires a lot of crawling on hands and knees in a dark, often damp space.
 A good work light is essential to working safely and efficiently in the cramped space below the house.